EricTheRed-507/adapter-example/README.md

 Nothing to show for this one, because it's the exact same as the ImageClient.py from the existing code.
 This was the whole purpose of this design pattern for this scenario!
 ### ImageClient.py
-NOTE, THIS IS UNCHANGED!!!
+**NOTE, THIS IS UNCHANGED!!!**

+> [!NOTE]
+> I don't have details on how to compile this and make it run, because one would need both a Basler and Dalsa camera to operate this code.
+This is more a visual and contextual example, but not one that's intent to be run.

 ## Conclusion
 As one can see from reading the details above, this is a scenario where the adapter pattern is particularly useful.
 We only had to modify a few clases on the server and push the changes out to one location, and didn't have to update the client at all; which would have been a large effor in terms of operations and downtime for the customers.
 The adapter can be a useful tool in the right situation, such as this.

-## Note
-I don't have details on how to compile this and make it run, because one would need both a Basler and Dalsa camera to operate this code.
-This is more a visual and contextual example, but not one that's intent to be run.